Cook steak like a boss - crispy and salty on the outside, buttery soft on the inside. Transform a grocery store cut into something EPIC!

 - Wait at least 2-3 days before cooking for that unbelievable restaurant quality taste.

 It is really important to cover the raw steak during the dry aging process, with a cheese cloth, as a safety precaution.
-If you do not have cheese cloth, you can also follow Alton's Brown's method of covering your steak first with a paper towel for 24 hours and then discarding the used paper towel and covering the steak with a fresh paper towel for the remainder of the aging process.
+If you do not have cheese cloth, you can also follow Alton's Brown's method of covering your steak first with a paper towel for 24 hours and then discard the used paper towel and cover the steak with a fresh paper towel for the remainder of the aging process.
 To me 3 days is the max for dry aging - anything more results in an overly dry steak.

 Our bone-in ribeye steak recipe is seared first on the stove, then cooked in the oven.
+If you do not have a cast-iron skillet, use a heavy stainless-steel skillet or Dutch oven.

 - Pre-heat the oven to 500°F. Once the oven has reached the correct temperature, place a cast iron skillet in the oven to heat up for at least 30 minutes.

-- Once done, place the ribeye steak on a plate and cover with aluminum foil for about five minutes.
+- Once done, place the medium-rare steak on a plate and cover with aluminum foil for about five minutes.
 This is a critical step because it allows the juices to release and plump up the meat.
 Sprinkle the ribeye steak before eating with pepper if desired.

 What to serve with Medium Rare Ribeye Steak